fitzgeraldkd/blog-posts/navigating-objects/navigating-objects.md

 ![Screenshot of a directory](./images/directory-example.gif )

-## Iterating

 ## Wrapping Up

 Hopefully this brief explanation provides some clarity into navigating through nested objects!
 It may be intimidating at first, but it's an important skill to develop.
-Objects with this level of complexity are common, so being familiar with how to access the different properties will be a big help as you continue to learn and
+Objects with this level of complexity are common and they can be structured in countless different ways.
+When you get data from an API, you may not have much (or any) control on how the data is formatted as you receive it.
+Being familiar with how to access the different properties will be a big help as you start to work with complex datasets.